 Take customer feedback as gold.

 Embrace feedback, both positive and negative.
 It's how customers tell you about the tweaks needed in that “tailored suit” of your offering.
 Adjust, refine, and enhance based on this invaluable input.
-And if your company has a customer success team, connect with them frequently to understand what customers are saying after the deal is done.
+And if your company has a customer success team, connect with them frequently to understand what customers are saying after the deal is done and the customer success plan is in place.
 You can use this information when crafting solutions for new customers and continue to improve your offering.
+In this sense, implementing ticket management software will facilitate the collection, analysis, and response to customer feedback through features such as customizable feedback forms, automated surveys, rating systems, and social media integration, enabling businesses to improve their products and services based on valuable customer insights.

 Be flexible and adaptable.